ramzidaher/MusicLang-Final-Uni-Project/README.md

 3. **Lyrics Analysis**: The detected language helps tailor the analysis process, providing insights based on linguistic characteristics.
 4. **Categorization**: Songs are categorized into playlists based on the detected language, allowing users to explore their music library's linguistic diversity.

-## SEO Optimization

-MusicLang is designed to help users filter and categorize songs by languages.
-Whether you are looking to analyze multilingual song lyrics or categorize your music library by language, MusicLang offers a comprehensive solution.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a Pull Request.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.